The Bell Song - Delibes' Lakmé

 Soprano

-A noted interpreter of the operas of Mozart, signature roles include the Queen of the Night and First Lady in Die Zauberflöte and Despina in Così fan tutte.
-Other credits are Rose Maurrant in Street Scene, Anicasia in La Dolorosa, and Yum-Yum in The Mikado.
+As a noted interpreter of Mozart's operas, Abigail's signature roles include the Queen of the Night and First Lady in Die Zauberflöte, and Despina in Così fan tutte.
+Other credits include Rose Maurrant in Street Scene, Anicasia in La Dolorosa, and Yum-Yum in The Mikado.

-Her vocalism has thrilled audiences on the concert stage as well, especially in Milhaud’s Chansons de Ronsard with the Mannes Orchestra, Carmina Burana with Emory University Symphony and Choir, and John Mackey’s Songs From the End of the World with the University of Tulsa Wind Ensemble.
-Upcoming performances include her debut with Handel Choir of Baltimore in Messiah.
+Abigail has also thrilled audiences on the concert stage, particularly in performances of Milhaud's Chansons de Ronsard with the Mannes Orchestra and John Mackey's Songs From the End of the World with the University of Tulsa Wind Ensemble.
+Her most recent concert appearances were with the Handel Choir of Baltimore as the soprano soloist in Messiah and with Emory University in Orff’s Carmina Burana.

-She earned a Master of Music degree from the Mannes School of Music as a student of Amy Burton, and received her Bachelor of Music degree from the University of Tulsa, under the tutelage of her mother, Judith Pannill Raiford.
+She earned her Master of Music degree from the Mannes School of Music under the tutelage of Amy Burton, and her Bachelor of Music degree from the University of Tulsa, where she studied with her mother, Judith Pannill Raiford.